Cavanaugh Interstellar Cover Mockup

 The silence that fell was epic.
 Like when the gunslinger walks into the saloon and the whole place goes silent…

 “Gordon?”
 Shai’Hara-Lee looked him with puzzled eyes.
 “What is a ‘gunslinger’?”

 Damn.
 I must have said that out loud.
 “Uh, nothing.
 Really!”

-“Welcome Gordon,” The young fellow in the center seat addressed him.
+The steely-eyed adolescent in the center seat addressed him.
 “I am Zaughn, Captain of the Aurelana.”